Kiansski/SAVIOR-BIN/README.md

 available.

 *DISCUSSION:*<br>
 What inspired me to make this contraption?.
-The problem with solid waste is a growing problem for our world.
+Disposal of solid waste is a growing problem for our world.
 So I invented this effective way of modernizing our way on waste disposal.
 Combining my love for the environment and passion for electronics, I ended up with this cost effective innovation of modern smart bins.